tower-hill-school/cs/faq/index.md

 ## Which class should I take?

-Taking _Introduction to Computer Science_ followed by _Front-end Web Design and Development_ and then _Advanced Computer Science_ will give any student a solid understanding of many aspects of computer science.
+The recommended path is _Introduction to Computer Science_ followed by _Front-end Web Design and Development_ and then _Advanced Computer Science_.
+This path will give any student a solid understanding of a many aspects of computer science.

 Students whose primary interest is in web design (more art, less tech), should consider following the same path, though electing to take _Front-end Web Design and Development_ first might be a better choice for rising 11th and 12th graders who cannot complete _Introduction to Computer Science_ first.

 Students who have little interest in web design or are more interested in the technical side of web development could choose to skip _Front-end Web Design and Development_ or perhaps take it after they have completed _Advanced Computer Science_.
+Rising 12th graders in this group who cannot complete _Introduction to Computer Science_

+ay also want to take only _Advanced Computer Science_ if completing _Introduction to Computer Science_ outo allow for the possibility in enrolling in other electives in 12th grade.
+Rising 12th graders in this group may also want to skip _Introduction to Computer Science_

 ## What are students saying about computer science at THS?